 The architecture of most emerging nations is extremely diverse and has evolved as a reflection of the variety of contemporary post-colonial, European colonial and pre-colonial cultural and traditional influences extending back many centuries.
 In the modern era, it is often characterised by non-residential buildings and dwellings that are inappropriately copied from overseas with little adaptation for the climate and lifestyle with heavy reliance on artificial lighting, ventilation, and air-conditioning.
 That said, there are many good examples of thoughtful buildings that respond well to their functional requirements, context, climate and culture.

-In addition to non-residential buildings such as retail, office and community buildings, the BCI Urban Planning and Architecture team will focus our efforts on the development of affordable housing for lower-middle and low-income communities where the need is greatest.
-Our research will take a pragmatic approach to building design, suitability, sustainability and technical challenges.
-It will also extend to cultural expectations, lifestyle, and technology needs, so that our buildings and dwellings are appropriate to the needs of occupants now and into the future.
+In addition to non-residential buildings such as retail, office and community buildings, the BCI Urban Planning and Architecture team focuses our efforts on the development of affordable housing for lower-middle and low-income communities where the need is greatest.
+Our research takes a pragmatic approach to building design, suitability, sustainability and technical challenges.
+It also extends to cultural expectations, lifestyle, and technology needs, so that our buildings and dwellings are appropriate to the needs of occupants now and into the future.

 Primary architectural design principles to be considered:

 Modular – Modular construction system for cost reduction.

 Sustainability – Integration with renewable power and water harvesting infrastructure.

 Efficiency – Passive heating/cooling, natural lighting and ventilation.